do2blehelix/the-ml-handbook/docs/nlp.md

 * Referential Ambiguity - Referring to something using pronouns
   * The boy told his father about the theft. **_He_** was very upset.

-### Processing text Terminologies
+### (Processing) Terminologies

 #### Tokenization

 1st step is the process.
-Breaking the string into tokens, which are small structures.
+Process of breaking the string into tokens, which are small structures.

 1. Break a complex sentence into words
 2. Understand the importance of each word